Epistle of James

 Gen. 12.1: Now Adonai said to Avram, “Get yourself out of your country, away from your kinsmen and away from your father’s house, and go to the land I will show you.”
 Accepted commentary: Even Abraham had to “go to the land I will show you.”

 *Mt.
 25.24, “You harvest where you didn’t plant and gather where you didn’t sow seed.”
-The Servant sees the master as a hard man, but the master, in fact, takes advantage of opportunity when he sees it, just as the servant should have done.
-This does not infer taking advantage of others.
+The servant sees the master as a hard man, but the master, in fact, takes advantage of opportunity when he sees it, just as the servant should have done.
+This approach does not infer taking advantage of others.

 Cain struggles; Abraham fulfills